khsrali/LTB-Symm/docs/source/example2symmetry.rst

         sm.build_map('C2x',['X+1/2*Rx','-Y','-Z'], atol=0.3)

 You may define all symmetry operations of the space group.
-Note that the Symm object can handle non-symmorphic operations. :py:func:`build_map()` simply verifies if the suggest symmetry exists, and if so, and how does it map with existing orbital indices.
+Note that the Symm object can also handle non-symmorphic operations. :py:func:`build_map()` simply verifies if the suggest symmetry exists in real space, and if so, and how does it map with existing orbital indices.

+..
 (AS: if it exists for sites coordinates in real space, right?
-If so, better to be clear and say it)
+If so, better to be clear and say it) Ali: ok said.

 ..
 In picture below, all the red dots(operated) are siting on green(unitcell) ones.
 Meaning the C2z is a symmetry operation of this unitcell.
 (Some atoms in the boundary might have been shift to the otherside, which is not a problem)